-The 35 MeV mass quantum for particles has been around for a while and it is seldom quoted.
-The more precise mass multiplicity pattern described in this paper is based on a straightforward statistical analysis of the complete meson mass spectrum and strengthens the mass quantization hypothesis considerably.
-Moreover the apparent second-order effect u(k) and the selective dependence of u from the spin are further regularities that, although not completely self-consistent, add to the interest of the hypothesis.
+The 35 MeV mass quantum for particles has been proposed by several authors but it is seldom quoted and basically ignored.
+The comprehensive and more precise mass multiplicity patterns described in this article are obtained with a straightforward statistical analysis of the complete meson mass spectrum, and strengthen the mass quantization hypothesis considerably.
+The selective dependence of u from the spin and the second-order effect u(k) with its amazing regularities are new results, and it is hard to imagine that they might be an artifact or just an improbable coincidence.